jamieoliveredwards/playlist/README.md

 ## Technologies
 * Angular 9
 * Angular Material
-  * To provide strutured theming throughout the application
+  * To provide structured theming throughout the application

 ## Testing
 A simple unit test is implemented for the playlist service.
 Test.ts has been amended to only target this directory for demonstration purposes.